schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

 In a sense, the first time I read the book, my lights were off.
 Now that I'm reading the book again so many years later, are my lights finally on?

 Nope.
-The idea that might lights are on is an example of journey, versus a destination.
+The idea that my lights are on is an example of journey, versus a destination.
 So, while my lights will never actually be on, I'm going to keep trying.
 I assume once I stop doing that, I start to die?